 Evserslay Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Evserslay are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Evserslay include: Everley, Eveleigh, Eveley, Evelley, Everlie and others.

 Early Notables of the Evserslay family (pre 1700)

 Another 36 words (3 lines of text) are included under the topic Early Evserslay Notables in all our PDF Extended History products and printed products wherever possible.